Effective User identification on the Firewall

 This is a critically important firewall feature to get right as it allows for improved realtime visibility, policy control by user or groups of users, and effective logging, reporting and forensics.

-It is oftentimes used to facilitate time based controls for groups of users enabling more or less restrictive policies at certain times of the day or week, or other schedule.
+It is oftentimes used to facilitate time based controls for groups of users enabling more or less restrictive policies at certain times of the day or week, or other schedule or just apply different policies to groups of users: – pupils, teachers, support staff, guests, technical staff, senior management etc.

 Care must be taken to ensure that all desired Internet traffic is associated with a user, so that correct policies can be applied to implement safeguarding and other controls, and that users cannot circumvent these controls.

-Typically the exceptions to this will be inbound traffic from the internet to any Internet facing services you host locally and local servers.
+Typically, the exceptions to this will be inbound traffic from the Internet to any Internet facing services are hosted locally.

 Examples of circumvention of these kinds of controls:

-The system must facilitate a workable and practical solution for Wifi and network connected devices which is hard or impossible for users to circumvent.
+The complete ecosystem must facilitate a workable and practical solution for Wifi and network connected devices which is hard or impossible for users to circumvent.